thedhanawada/me/index.md

 - Developed a marketing and brand strategy to promote Teaching for Impact in Australia and globally.
 - Developed and maintained Teaching for Impact's website, which resulted in a higher engagement rate at events
 - Managed an advertisement budget of 120k AUD through Google Ads, as well as developed marketing strategies that enhanced brand awareness
-- Developed partnerships with Google, Salesforce, and Canva, and obtained technology grants to enable the organization to take advantage of these tools to develop new content more effectively
+- Developed partnerships with Google, Salesforce, and Canva, and obtained technology grants <br> to enable the organization to take advantage of these tools to develop new content more effectively
 - Responsible for motivating and directing over 30 volunteers to achieve the goals and strategies of the organization

 ### **[Australian Red Cross](https://www.redcross.org.au/){:target="_blank"}** `Currenty Serving`